red-machine-games/raw-markdown-documentation/docs/gettingStarted.md

         - [async WsBenchApi.prototype.pushMeasure(measureHead, n, measuredDuration)](#async-wsbenchapiprototypepushmeasuremeasurehead-n-measuredduration)

 ## Getting started with Goblin Base Server
 The project itself is designed as a module that you just download from `NPM` and require into your code.
-Important things to notice: it doesn't use any logging lib, configuration delivery and process management - it gives user a freedom to pick the most appropriate and beloved libs.
-The [Bootstrap repository](https://github.com/red-machine-games/goblin-base-server-bootstrap) represents the simple project that implements server's lib with default configs - it's a great starting point for developer.
-It hooks logs on console, also there is `pm2process.json` file so you can just run it with [pm2](https://www.npmjs.com/package/pm2) process manager (btw `pm2` writes console logs into files - just type `$ pm2 logs` after installation, config and run).
+Important things to notice: it doesn't use any logging lib, configuration delivery, and process management - it gives the user freedom to pick the most appropriate and beloved libs.
+The [Bootstrap repository](https://github.com/red-machine-games/goblin-base-server-bootstrap) represents the simple project that implements the server's lib with default configs - it's a great starting point for the developer.
+It hooks logs on the console, also there is `pm2process.json` file so you can just run it with [pm2](https://www.npmjs.com/package/pm2) process manager (btw `pm2` writes console logs into files - just type `$ pm2 logs` after installation, config and run).

 ### Instantiate
-Server's API represented by `GoblinBase` class instance - it's a singleton yet hence don't use construcor
+Server's API represented by `GoblinBase` class instance - it's a singleton yet hence don't use constructor.
 ```javascript
 var GoblinBase = require('goblin-base-server'),
     goblinBase = GoblinBase.getGoblinBase();
 ```

 ### Configurate
-First of all let's configure mandatory things.
-Configuration process is done with chain-calls of `GoblinBase`'s instance
+First of all, let's configure mandatory things.
+The configuration process is done with chain-calls of `GoblinBase`'s instance

 (We suppose that you already installed [Redis](https://redis.io/) and [MongoDB](https://www.mongodb.com/) and they are available at default localhost)
 ```javascript